-BBC One Controller Danny Cohen and Controller of Drama Ben Stephenson today announce Loving Miss Hatto, a single drama for BBC One written by Victoria Wood and starring Francesca Annis and Alfred Molina.
+BBC One announces Loving Miss Hatto, a new single drama by Victoria Wood, starring Francesca Annis and Alfred Molina

 Loving Miss Hatto charts the incredible story of pianist Joyce Hatto, her relationship with her husband and the controversial recordings that made her famous late in life.

 Victoria Wood says: “Loving Miss Hatto is a screenplay inspired by the true story of classical pianist Joyce Hatto and her husband Barrie.
 It begins with their meeting in the grey shabby London of the early Fifties and ends in the 21st century in a cul-de-sac in Royston, Hertfordshire.
 This is a story of two young people with high hopes who, like most of us, get bashed in the face by life.
 It is, above all - a love story.”

 Ben Stephenson, BBC Controller, Drama Commissioning, says: "I am thrilled to have Victoria Wood's new film on BBC One - as ever with Victoria this is a wonderfully English story told with tenderness, humour and emotion.
 It's an extraordinary love story with a difference told on a scale you could only find on the BBC."